openscope/openscope/documentation/development-processes-checklists.md

 _Only hotfix branches should be merged (to `master --> develop`) during this phase._

-Upon completion of the initialization phase, complete the sprint closeout procedure.

 ### Sprint Closeout Procedure
 1. Clean up sprint board and milestone.